apache/cloudstack-documentation/source/adminguide/systemvm.rst

 .. note::
    Only those services with daemons are monitored.
 The services that are failed due to errors in the service/daemon configuration file cannot be restarted by the Monitoring tool.
-VPC networks are not supported.
+VPC Networks are supported from 4.14

 The following services are monitored in a VR: